bicCluster/learning-cluster/README.md

 	- If you set the ssh correctly, and can login in other machine from root@losalamos without password.
 	- Use the private key: `id_rsa`.
 Copy this with `scp` to your laptop beforehand.
 You could use this [link](http://www.hypexr.org/linux_scp_help.php) for reference.
 Upload the file.
 Do not copy paste the key from terminal (there might be extra white-spaces or lines added/missing).
 	- All machine, /etc/hosts need to have their FQDN inside.
 Also, according to Install Documentation, check `hostname -f` is return its FQDN.
 * Before Install the services, better to carefully handle the warning from the registeration section.
-Check whether NTP is intalled.If you meet warings when confirms hosts which said ntp services error, you may check whether you have already started up the ntp on each machine, if not, use this command line 'sudo service ntp start'.
+Check whether NTP is intalled.If you meet warings when confirms hosts which said ntp services error, you may check whether you have already started up the ntp on each machine, if not, use this command line `sudo service ntp start`.
+(You can use `service --status-all | grep ntp` to check the status of ntp service)
 * The services you need to install are `HDFS`, `MapReduce2`, `Yarn`, `ZooKeeper` and  `Ambari Metrics`.
 Some other services may fail so do not install services that you do not need.
 * You need to install both `ambari-server` and `ambari-agent` on `losalamos`, and you only need to install `ambari-agent` on three innet machine,
 * But if everything goes smoothly, you only have to manually install `ambari-server` on `losalamos`, and everything else can be done through the [Ambari Web](http://losalamos.pc.cs.cmu.edu:8080) in web browser.